evgenyb/iac-meetup/workshops/03-implement-immutable-infrastructure-on-azure-with-pulumi/labs/lab-09/readme.md

 });
 ```

-In the above example, I configured that I want to send all metrics and I no need any retention policy.
+In the above example, I configured that I only want to send metrics and I don't need any retention policy.

-deploy it
+Deploy it

 ```bash
 $ pulumi up